 Analysis of the causes of plagiarism, as indicated by scientists in various countries, has a few patterns, why some students are more likely to deal with plagiarism than others:

 - young and immature plagiarize more often than older and mature;

 - bad students plagiarize more often than good ones;

 - more often plagiarize students, who are socially active and have a few activities;

 - distrustful students, searching for good opinion, as well as aggressive, unadaptable to the social environment, tend to plagiarize more often;

 - students plagiarize more often if consider the subject to be boring, useless or lecturer seems to be too liberal;

 - students, who are not afraid to be caught and punished, are likely to plagiarize more often.

-That is why lecturers at Universities and Colleges must always remember they are dealing with generation, which grew up surrounded by modern technologies and constantly is more or less influenced by changing understanding of the copyright in a society.
+That is why lecturers at Universities and Colleges must always remember they are dealing with generation, which grew up surrounded by modern technologies and constantly is more or less influenced by changing the understanding of the copyright in society.